Geostatistical Methods for Geological Modeling and Hydrogeology with Isatis

 Who should attend

 This course is aimed at engineers, geologists and hydrogeologists confronted with the modeling of the subsoil heterogeneity and with the estimation of hydrogeological variables.
-No prior knowledge of geostatistics is required.
-However a basic understanding of statistics is recommended.

 - Current practices in geological modeling and hydrogeology.